-Core values are used to establish clear expectations not only for service delivery but also for interpersonal relationships and self-improvement.
-The values of Front Range Fire Rescue are these:
+Core values are used to establish clear expectations for service delivery, interpersonal relationships, and self-improvement.
+The values of Front Range Fire Rescue are :

-Courage, Compassion, Professionalism
+Courage, Compassion, and Professionalism

-Courage- Our members are courageous servants who have sworn to protect the lives and property of the citizens we serve.
+Courage: Our members are courageous servants who protect the lives and property of those we serve.
 We recognize that the public's trust is rooted in our unwavering values and principles, and we will courageously hold each other accountable for maintaining that trust.

-Compassion- We will treat the public and our fellow members not only empathetically, but also compassionately.
+Compassion: We will treat the public and our fellow members not only empathetically but also compassionately.
 We recognize that our primary goal in all interactions is to build and maintain relationships.
 We care for people and will do our very best to relieve their suffering.
 We know that for many interactions, the little things often make the most significant difference.
-We honor and respect all people.
+We honor and respect all people and act with humility.

-Professionalism- We are trained professionals who hold ourselves to exceptionally high standards.
-Our members are continually striving to be better, to innovate, to improve, and to grow as individuals and as public servants.
+Professionalism: We are trained professionals who hold ourselves to exceptionally high standards.
+Our members are continually striving to be better, to innovate, and to grow as individuals and as public servants.
 We do what we say we will do and follow through on our commitments.

-The Front Range Way
+The Front Range Fire Rescue Way

-The Front Range Way is our description of our culture and how each member of Front Range Fire Rescue (FRFR) is expected to perform, act, and treat our citizens and each other.
-We expect our external partners to also adhere to this culture when acting with us and on our behalf.
+The Front Range Way describes our culture and how each Front Range Fire Rescue (FRFR) member is expected to perform, act, and treat our citizens and each other.
+We treat each other with trust first.
+We expect our external partners to adhere to this culture when acting with us and on our behalf.

-The following pages illustrate our principles, philosophies, the culture we have, and the one we want to continually enhance.
+The following pages illustrate our principles, philosophies, and culture- the one we have and the one we want to enhance continually.

 FRFR is a collaborative and cooperative organization.
 Members and staff work together to ensure we provide the best quality service to our guests and citizens.
-The staff works with our elected officials and local political systems to ensure that we are meeting the needs of the public.
-All of us look for ways to better collaborate and share our knowledge and resources with our surrounding partners and other emergency services organizations to build robust relationships that serve the public's needs.
+The staff works with our elected officials and local political systems to ensure we meet the public's needs.
+We all look for ways to better work in partnership and share our knowledge and resources with our surrounding partners and other emergency services organizations to build robust relationships that serve the public's needs.